aukustomx/anemic-models/README.md

     public static final String accountType3 = "type3";
 }
 ```
 This solution is worse than the previous one.
-It spread the state out of the class who is interested with that types,
+It spread the state outside of the class that is interested with those types,
-and, from the Java class design perspective, it's not taking care of things like utility classes, and inheritance.
+and, from a Java class design perspective, this constant class is not taking care of things utility classes should.

-## Don't be affraid, let's use rich objects
+## Don't be afraid, let's use rich objects
-If account types is a fixed catalog we can use a Java `enum`:
+If account types were a fixed catalog, we can use a Java `enum`:

-With this, we can add attributes and behavior to the `AccountType`, like description, tax regime, etc.
+With this, we can add attributes and behavior to the `AccountType` class, like description, tax regime, etc.

-This design gives us the posibility of getting all of the `AccountType`s designed for People and not for companies?
+This design gives us the posibility to get all the `AccountType`s designed for People and not for companies?
 ```java
 public enum AccountType {